digitalpeer/tinycom/README.md

 protocols or just a standard command line interface.
 It runs on anything that supports Python and Qt.

-Tinycom is inspired by the original [CuteCom](http://cutecom.sourceforge.net/).
+TinyCom is inspired by the original [CuteCom](http://cutecom.sourceforge.net/).

 Features